marcoappio/hydra-mq/README.md

 ## Channels

 Channels provide multi-tenancy support within HydraMQ.
-They can be thought of us as lightweight or "micro" queues that messages are read from in a round-robin fashion (unless explicit message priorities dictates otherwise).
+They can be thought of as lightweight or "micro" queues that messages are read from in a round-robin fashion (unless explicit message priorities dictates otherwise).
 There is no performance penalty associated with using channels, and thus can be assigned on a highly granular (per-user for example) basis to ensure fair scheduling of work.
 To enqueue a message within a specific channel, we simply run:

 ```typescript
   await queue